 Regarding the quantum, there is a restriction of 50% of the amount of profit that can offset through losses carried forward.
-The restriction will only apply to profits in excess of £5m.
+The restriction will only apply to profits in excess of $\pm 5$ m.

-An area of potential complexity is loan funding from the US parent corporation, particularly if the UK subsidiary is treated as a disregarded entity.
-The UK has introduced anti-hybrid rules which may deny a UK tax deduction for interest expense and this should be carefully reviewed before any debt funding is provided to the UK subsidiary.
+An area of potential complexity is loan funding from the Australian parent company.
+The UK has introduced anti-hybrid rules which may deny a UK tax deduction for interest expense, and this should be carefully reviewed before any debt funding is provided to the UK subsidiary.